v4lli/rspotify/README.md

 The only real data returned is the current track, artist and album.
 It's formating is left to the server.

+This was written for Hackathons and get-togethers where 1< *nix affine people want to influence the current (Spotify) playlist connected to the big speakers.

 ## Installation
 Actually there isn't much installation required.